Xeno-Life/Xeno/README.md

 # What

-Algorithmic transparency is necessary to elucidate the methodologies that are used in search queries to personalize the relevance of a piece of information for users.
-Companies like Google and Facebook do not implement algorithmic transparency for their users so users feel as though the information is coming from a magical omniscient black box.
-In reality, algorithms and the people who write them are just as prone to flaws as any other system in the world.
-Making users aware of relevance algorithms shows them that it's not magic that curates their information, but a system that has the potential to be flawed.

 Metasearch is a tool that takes input from a user and sends out multiple queries for different results.
-Our version of it this allows a users to enter a search and view a spectrum of various filter bubbles.
-If users can move freely from a right-wing filter bubble to a left-wing one (and everything in between) then they can understand the larger picture of the flow of information online, which we hope will lead to a greater sense of empathy and understanding between people of various political dispositions.
+Our version of metasearch allows a user to enter a search query to view a spectrum of various filter bubbles.
+If a user can move freely from a right-wing filter bubble to a left-wing filter bubble (and everything in between) then they can understand the larger picture of the flow of information online, which we hope will lead to a greater sense of empathy and understanding between people of various political dispositions.

+Algorithmic transparency is the principle that the variables that influence the decisions made by algorithms should be visible to users.
+Companies like Google and Facebook do not implement algorithmic transparency, so users feel as though the information is coming from a magical omniscient black box.
+The problem with the current lack of transparency is that it often leaves users with the impression that the information they are seeing is objective.
+In reality, information is being curated to their personal experience by a watchful set of algorithms.
+Furthermore, algorithms and the people who write them are prone to flaws.
+Algorithmic transparency increases the probability the users will understand when flaws have been made.
+We implement it by providing a user with a Relevance Score (R-Score) for each search result, along with the components that determine that R-Score.

+Lens modification, by our definition, is the ability for a user to have control over their data stream.
+For one, a user can choose which profile 'lens' they wish to view information through.
+Additionally, a user can make adjustments to the R-Score for a given result, thus having more control over their own information bubbles.

 # How